hvrdhn/Neural-Network/README.md

 # Neural-Network from Scratch — MNIST Classifier

-A fully connected neural network built from scratch using only NumPy, trained on the MNIST handwritten digit dataset.
+Two implementations of a fully connected neural networks built from scratch using NumPy — NN2 (PyTorch DataLoader, scalar backprop) and NN3 (NumPy, vectorized batch operations) — trained on the MNIST handwritten digit dataset.
 Achieves ~97% test accuracy.

 ---